grinnell-cs/csc151-images/pages/syllabus.md

 ## Other issues

+### Asking questions

+We prefer that you ask general questions in the Questions and Answers channel on Teams.
+Doing so helps ensure that everyone has access to the answers.
+If you ask us questions in other ways, we will encourage you to use the Q&A channel.

+We also prefer that you title your questions on Teams.
+After clicking "New Conversation", click on the icon with an A and a pencil.
+That will give you the opportunity to add a subject.
+Click on the paper airplane in the lower-right-hand corner to post the question.

+Feel free to answer each others' questions.

+We understand that not all students are comfortable asking questions in public and that not all questions are appropriate for the whole class.
+Feel free to ask us questions via Teams chat, via email, and in person.

 ### Technology

 This may be your first semester learning with Teams.
 Things will likely mess up from time to time.
 That's okay; it's part of the process.